Default GPU Scheduling in Kubernetes¶

 You can use GPUs in CCE containers.

-• The gpu-device-plugin (previously gpu-beta add-on) has been installed.
-During the installation, select the GPU driver on the node.
+The CCE AI Suite (NVIDIA GPU) add-on has been installed.
+During the installation, select the driver corresponding to the GPU model on the node.
 For details, see CCE AI Suite (NVIDIA GPU).

 ENV LD_LIBRARY_PATH /usr/local/nvidia/lib64:$LD_LIBRARY_PATH